Freedom under attack in Turkey

 Since the failed coup attempt in July 2016, more than 128,000 public servants have been sacked, more than 90,000 have been detained, and over 45,000 have been arrested; over this period, more than 2,000 schools, dormitories and universities, as well as 149 media outlets, have been shut.
 It is feared that crackdowns on academic, journalistic and artistic freedom will continue in the run up to the constitutional referendum on 16 April 2017.

-This statement was drafted by IAMCR's Clearinghouse on Public Statements.
+This statement was drafted by IAMCR's Clearinghouse on Public Statements and approved by the Executive Board.
 Previous IAMCR statements on the worsening situation in Turkey include:

 - IAMCR's General Assembly approved a statement in support of Turkish academic colleagues during the assocation's annual conference from 27-31 July 2016 in Leicester, UK - http://iamcr.org/news/2016ga-statement-on-turkey

 - IAMCR's Committee for the Improvement of Academic Life released a statement of support for Turkish academics who were arrested and harrassed after signing a petition critical of government and military activities in Turkey's Kurdish region in January 2016 - http://iamcr.org/clearinghouse/turkey-2016